OpenResearchInstitute/ribbit-pwa-test/content/blog/about.md

 This PWA is built using Nuxt3/VueJs3 with its Content module (see the simple blog pages), and Bulma CSS/SASS.
 It's currently hosted on my paid Netlify account.
-Netlify offers free accounts that should support the Ribbit development.
+Netlify offers free accounts that should support the Ribbit development and full deployment.

 ### How I Discovered Ribbit